HTTPArchive/almanac.httparchive.org/src/content/en/2020/mobile-web.md

   )
 }}

 The distribution appears mobile heavy.
 A reason for that is that there are many (2 million+ in CrUX) sites which, while low in total traffic, only get traffic from mobile.
-Mobile has a much longer “tail” as we saw in the previous section.
+Mobile has a much longer "tail" as we saw in the previous section.

 If we put all the websites with CrUX data, in a bucket and randomly choose one, 50% of the time the website you chose would be receiving 77.61% or more of their traffic from mobile (a slight decrease from 79.93% in 2019).

-Note that while this is an interesting observation, it’s hard to draw conclusions from CrUX about broad trends for mobile vs. desktop because:
+Note that while this is an interesting observation, it's hard to draw conclusions from CrUX about broad trends for mobile vs. desktop because:
 * CrUX is Chrome only data, and missing other browsers, including Safari - a major mobile browser.
 * even for Chrome, this is a subset from opted-in users, and impacted by opt-in rates and variance across platforms.